Ethan-Harris0n/UNDP-TASLEW/README.md

+## TASLEW: Text Analysis and Social Listening for Early Warning

-## UNDP_CREW_Twitter: A package built by the UNDP's Crisis Risk and Early Warning team to extract, transform, and analyze twitter (and other text data) for Early Warning purposes.
+A package built by the UNDP's Crisis Risk and Early Warning team to extract, transform, and analyze text data for Early Warning purposes.

-## The following repos provided valuable information and/or source code for many of the functions contained in this package
+## The following repos provided information and/or source code for many of the functions contained in this package
 - https://github.com/MichaelKim0407/tutorial-pip-package
 - https://github.com/heatherbaier/geograph
 - https://github.com/pewresearch/pewanalytics